About the IEP and the TESOL Certificate

 A Certificate in TESOL (Teaching English to Speakers of Other Languages) is available on any bachelor’s degree at TCU.
 The certificate recognizes a TCU student’s study of interdisciplinary fields of TESOL, engagement with others different from the student, and experience both learning a second language and teaching English.

-For TCU undergraduates and for TCU employees alike, the TESOL Certificate is interdisciplinary and far exceeds the high standards of international TESOL for such a Certificate.
+For TCU undergraduates, graduate students, and for TCU employees, the TESOL Certificate is interdisciplinary and far exceeds the high standards of international TESOL for such a Certificate.

 Job opportunities teaching English with a TESOL Certificate and a Bachelor’s degree are noted here.